Ashley0324/CASA0018---Deep-Learning-for-Sensor-Networks/Assessment/Report/README.md

 Edge impulse provides three models for images classification: Transfer learning, Classification(Keras) and Regression(Keras).
 According to the research of Gulli, Kapoor and Pal(2019), regression(Keras) are great for predicting numeric continuous values.
 So this research used CNN(Keras) and transfer learning as test models and explore their differences and principles.
 CNN(Keras) and MobileNetv2 are learning models inside Edge Impulse, so we can use it without importing.

 ### CNN(Keras) model
-The convolutional Neural Network is a kind of deep learning method which has become dominant in various computer vision tasks(Rikiya,2018).
+The convolutional Neural Network is a kind of deep learning method which has become dominant in various computer vision tasks(Yamashita ***et al***., 2018)).
 A CNN typically has three layers: a convolutional layer, a pooling layer, and a fully connected layer.
 (Sharmad,2021).
 <img width="700" alt="image" src="https://user-images.githubusercontent.com/99146042/159966131-d37392c7-3c4d-4b14-989e-847100647acd.png">

 The convolutional layer plays a key role in the CNN model.
 This layer performs a dot product between two matrices, where one matrix is the set of learnable parameters otherwise known as a kernel, and the other matrix is the restricted portion of the receptive field.
 The pooling layer replaces the output of the network at certain locations by deriving a summary statistic of the nearby outputs.
 Neurons in this layer have full connectivity with all neurons in the preceding and succeeding layers.
 This is why it can be computed as usual by a matrix multiplication followed by a bias effect.